OpenGeoScales/CarbonGeoScales/index.md

 Identification and mapping of the appropriate sources as well as various data processing treatments (cleaning, recoding, normalization, cross-referencing, aggregating...) are often necessary before being able to use the available data and combine it with other indicators.

-## CarbonGeoScales
+## Our solution: CarbonGeoScales

 ### Goals

-**The main goal of CarbonGeoScales consists of providing a centralized access point to updates, accurate, harmonized, and aggregated GHGs emissions data at multiple geographical scales.**
+**The main goal of CarbonGeoScales consists of providing a centralized access point to updated, accurate, harmonized, and aggregated GHGs emissions data at multiple geographical scales.**

 As an open source and collaborative project, different **data processing treatments** are accessible in order to provide users with transformation processes implemented on raw collected data.
 The resulting **compiled database** is accessible by download and through specific **API** for querying and integrating aggregated data into potential applications.
-Resulting harmonized GHGs emissions data are completed with consistent documentation, articles and dashboard for exploring its content.
+Resulting harmonized GHGs emissions data are completed with consistent **documentation, articles and dashboards** for exploring its content.

 By facilitating access to GHGs emissions open data, CarbonGeoScales is participating to help policy makers to build more effective emissions reduction strategies at different territorial scales and to track their progress more accurately.
 Standardidzed data facilitates data use for carbon analytics specitalists (scientists, NGOs and carbon consultancy offices) in order to combine it with external datasets.